shanudengre82/next_restaurant/README.md

 ## Introduction
 This project is focused upon the location Berlin.
 We have huge numbers of restaurant in Berlin and with this app, we try to use data of existing restaurants to predict best locations to open next restaurant.

+To use streamlit app, please follow the [link](https://nextrestaurant.streamlit.app/)

 ## Installation steps

 1. Clone the project and install it: